NicoleLee472/WeatherApp/README.md

 # WeatherApp

-Weather App using JS, CSS, HTML, Bootstrap, Open Weather API
+Weather App using Valilla JS, CSS, HTML, Bootstrap, Open Weather API

 This is the final assignment for the SheCdoes Plus online coding course.